-The internet offers wonderful ways to connect with other people’s stories, share ideas, ask questions and find support.
+The internet offers wonderful ways to connect with other people’s stories, share ideas, ask questions and find support via online support communities.

 Online support communities have grown in recent years and we encourage you to consider becoming part of an online support community.
 This list is not inclusive.
 If you find a group you’d like us to list, please contact us.